nextcloud/documentation/user_manual/pim/calendar.rst

 .. attention:: Only the calendar owner can send out invitations, the sharees are not able to do that, whether they have write access to the event's calendar or not.

-.. attention:: The server admin needs to setup the e-mail server in the 'Basic settings' tab, as this mail will be used to send invitations.
+.. attention:: The server administration needs to setup the e-mail server in the 'Basic settings' tab, as this mail will be used to send invitations.

 Assign rooms and resources to an event
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~